 To Humana, digital tools are just that.
 They’re efficient vehicles to carry out great marketing.
 But they don’t change the nature of what it looks like altogether.

-Humana even has an entire health and wellness section on their website, which features helpful (and easy to find) articles about how to live a healthier lifestyle.
+Humana even has an entire manage your health section on their website, which features helpful (and easy to find) articles about how to live a healthier lifestyle.

 Here’s one of their commercials, “Birthday,” a slice-of-life vignette about a man who gets exactly what he wants for his 67th birthday after making some healthy changes: